grid-line

 Conclusion

-And we can expect more innovation and change in this space heading into 2023 and beyond.
+We can only expect to see more innovation and change in this space heading into the coming months.